Getting to No

 You can read the Federal Register notice here:

 The State Department has introduced a new form, DS-5535, for the data collection.
-The form is not currently available from the state.gov website, but the US Embassy in Turkey has posted it here:
+You can the form here:

 Among the more troublesome aspects of the expanded collection is the effective codification of the practice of accessing individual's social media accounts.
 For additional perspective, take a look at this article in the Register: Social Media Vetting for US Visas Goes Live